 Reach out to the competition

 Do you know who else in the area is teaching private lessons?
 If not, try to find out.
 Contact local private teachers.
 Let them know who you are and that you are looking for private students.
-My studio is currently full but I am constantly receiving emails from other band directors looking for teachers and I am happy to pass along names of other local teachers.
+My studio is currently full but I am constantly receiving emails from other band directors looking for teachers and I am happy to pass along the names of other local teachers.

-After volunteering with a program, be sure to send a follow up email thanking them for the opportunity and letting them know you would be happy for them to give your contact information to students who may be interested in private lessons.
+After volunteering with a program, be sure to send a follow-up email thanking them for the opportunity and letting them know you would be happy for them to give your contact information to students who may be interested in private lessons.

 Reach out to community boards

-Contact local music shops and after school care centers
+Contact local music shops and after-school care centers

-After school care centers may be willing to allow you to come in and teach music lessons if you offer them a percentage of the lesson fee.
+After-school care centers may be willing to allow you to come in and teach music lessons if you offer them a percentage of the lesson fee.
 These centers often market themselves as offering student enrichment…make sure they know what enrichment opportunities music lessons offer.